rosmord/finitestate/README.md

 # A library for searching using regular languages on complex alphabets

+**Note** : the current `gradlew` file runs under java 8, and will have problems with recent versions of Java.
+On the other hand, the current `build.gradle` is not usable with recent versions of gradle.

+I'll fix it one day.
+Meanwhile, adapting the `build.gradle` file is relatively easy.
+I don't do it yet because I would need to update the code which publishes the library to MavenCentral. **Why on earth does gradle lack the support of old gradle files? retrocompatibility is supposed to be a strong point of Java**.

 Most regular expression libraries work on character strings, which is somehow a limitation in a number of cases.

 For instance, in some cases, you want to search on a list of structured tokens.
 Some of your criteria